swarnimcodes/typst-resume/resume.typ

   bottom-right: dates-helper(start-date: "Aug, 2024", end-date: "Present"),
   bottom-left: emph("FullStack Software Engineer, AI Department"), )
-- Responsible for the software architectural design and full-stack development of mission-critical software for the #strong("Indian Navy") and the #strong("German Federal Police").
+- Developed full-stack application for AI-powered naval autonomous collision avoidance systems, handling real-time radar, camera & sensor data stream processing for 10+ vessels.
+- Architected, developed and led the development of building a platform for IOT-enabled systems (especially engines), smoothening the behavioural analysis of such systems, predicting failures and optimizing the systems for longevity using Artificial Intelligence.
-- Drive technical decision-making and architecture planning towards making the software efficient, robust & maintainable.
+- Drove technical decision-making and architecture planning towards making the software efficient, robust & maintainable.
-- Identify performance bottlenecks & carry out code optimization.
+- Identified performance bottlenecks & carried out code optimization.
-- Mentor & train junior developers and conduct code reviews to maintain quality and correctness.
+- Mentored & trained junior developers and conducted code reviews of pull requests to maintain quality and correctness.
-- Implement standard development practices to bring in uniformity and long term maintainability of projects.
+- Implemented standard development practices to bring in uniformity and long term maintainability of projects.

 // 2. mastersoft erp